ZIJIN MINING

 Janet Ivy Open Pit

-The Janet Ivy Open Pit is a owner operated Open Pit operation which recommenced in April 2017, Our Contractor Production Team and both In-House and external Engineering Teams collaborate to extract over 4 Mtpa of Ore from the Janey Ivy Deposit.
+The Janet Ivy Open Pit is an owner operated Open Pit operation which was mined between 2009 and 2019, and has recommenced to become our one of the largest open pit projects.
+Ore produced at the project will be crushed and treated on-site at the heap leach processing facility.
+Our production Teams collaborate to extract over 4 Mtpa of Ore from the Janey Ivy Deposit.

 Geology